Ultimate Guide on Being a Harpist

 Diana Rowan is a pioneer in her industry.
 She shares the way of musical inspiration and creativity through her Virtual Harp Summit Series.
 Diana connects harpists worldwide by sharing knowledge, passion, and raising the consciousness of the harp.

-Virtual Harp Summit by Diana Rowan was the first large-scale online harp gathering in the world, paving the way for our new era of online harp learning and events.
+Virtual Harp Summit by Diana Rowan is the first large-scale online harp gathering in the world, paving the way for our new era of online harp learning and events.
 Almost 100 master harpists from all over the globe teach in the four Summits currently available.

 Sharing knowledge and her passion for harp playing, Diana raises the consciousness of the instrument both for harpists and for the whole world.

 Currently, four Virtual Harp Summits are available.
 Each of them brings 25+ outstanding presenters providing 40 hours of content per summit focusing on one theme of the summit.

 Virtual Harp Summits consist of workshops and concerts.
-During summits, each presenter delivers a workshop, shares workshop notes, and plays a house concert.
-The real advantage of a Virtual Harp Summit is that you can access all the workshops on your schedule and location online.
+Each presenter delivers a workshop, workshop notes, and plays a house concert.
+A huge advantage of Virtual Harp Summit is you can access all the workshops on your own schedule and from any location online.

 Listening to others helps you learn the very latest teaching and developments in the harp world.